HOW TO GAIN ACADEMIC CREDIT FOR YOUR INTERNSHIP

 Once you have located the opportunity, here are the important paperwork things that need to be done to gain academic credit:

 1. Talk to a faculty member in your major department to make sure they will support your request for internship credit.
 Be ready to tell them where you are interning and what you will be doing.
-For international students, any off-campus internship in the United Sates must relate to your major and must be done for academic credit.
+For international students, any off-campus internship in the United States must relate to your major and must be done for academic credit.
 A faculty member from your major can help you to determine if the internship relates to your major.

 b.
-Waiver Form-This form protects Luther legally for your off-campus internship.
+Waiver Form-This form protects Luther legally for your off-campus internship

 d.
 Self-Evaluation Form: You fill this out and turn it in to the Career Center after the internship.